A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Introduction

 The numerical computation focus on how to discretize the nonlocal operators, including both the time-fractional derivative operator and the integral operator with a memory kernel.
 As for the time-fractional derivative term, the popular approximations mainly include the L1 scheme \cite{2006A,lin2007finite}, convolution quadrature method \cite{cuesta2006convolution,deng2019high}, and the improved methods based on these approaches \cite{li2021second,stynes2017error,mustapha2020l1}.
 For numerically solving problem (\ref{eq1.1}) and its variants:

-where $\gamma \geq 0$ and $D_t^\beta$ is the Riemann-Liouville or Caputo fractional derivative, the authors in \cite{mohebbi2017compact} apply a compact difference scheme to solve (\ref{eq1.3}) with a particular weakly singular kernel for $\alpha$= 1/2, demonstrating that the method achieves an accuracy of $O(\tau+h^4)$.
-Based on this, a compact finite difference scheme is proposed in \cite{luo2022numerical} that enhances the temporal convergence order to $O(\tau^2+h^4)$ by using of the weighted and shifted Gr\"{u}nwald formula and compact difference operators.
-Moreover, the authors in \cite{zhou2020alternating} develop an Alternating Direction Implicit (ADI) difference scheme for solving (\ref{eq1.3}), where the Caputo fractional derivative is discretized using the L1 formula, while the integral term is approximated via the convolution quadrature.
+where $\gamma \geq 0$ and $D_t^\beta$ is the Riemann-Liouville or Caputo fractional derivative, the authors in \cite{mohebbi2017compact} applied a compact finite difference scheme to solve (\ref{eq1.3}) with a particular weakly singular kernel for $\alpha= 1/2$, demonstrating that the method achieves an accuracy of $O(\tau+h^4)$.
+Based on this, a compact finite difference scheme was proposed in \cite{luo2022numerical} that enhances the temporal convergence order to $O(\tau^2+h^4)$ by using the weighted and shifted Gr\"{u}nwald formula and compact difference operators.
+Moreover, the authors in \cite{zhou2020alternating} developed an Alternating Direction Implicit (ADI) difference scheme for solving (\ref{eq1.3}), where the Caputo fractional derivative is discretized by the L1 formula, while the integral term is approximated via the convolution quadrature.
 The proposed scheme is shown to achieve a convergence rate of \( O(\tau^{\min\{2-\beta, 1+\alpha\}} + h^2) \).
-Then a compact L1-ADI scheme is developed in \cite{wang2021sharp}, which improves the temporal convergence by employing the trapezoidal Proportional-Integral (PI) rule.
-In addition, the authors of \cite{2009Discontinuous} and \cite{McLean2006ASA} investigate the special case of (\ref{eq1.3}) with $\beta = 1$ and $\gamma = 0$.
-Under suitable assumptions on the data and for convex or sufficiently smooth spatial domains, they demonstrate that the error converges at the rate of $O(\tau^2+h^2)$.
+Then a compact L1-ADI scheme was developed in \cite{wang2021sharp}, which improves the temporal convergence by employing the trapezoidal Proportional-Integral (PI) rule.
+In addition, the authors of \cite{2009Discontinuous} and \cite{McLean2006ASA} investigated the special case of (\ref{eq1.3}) with $\beta = 1$ and $\gamma = 0$.
+Under suitable assumptions on the data and for convex or sufficiently smooth spatial domains, they demonstrated that the error converges at the rate of $O(\tau^2+h^2)$.